DimitrisTsel/DjangoCRM/README.md

 # Django CRM Project

 ## Overview
 This is a Customer Relationship Management (CRM) system built using Django, designed to manage interactions with current and potential customers.
-It provides functionalities for storing customer data, managing leads, tracking sales opportunities, and facilitating communication with customers.
+It provides functionalities for storing customer data, updating and deleting them.

 ## Features
 - **User Authentication**: Secure authentication and authorization system for users.